obonaventure/cnp3/book-2nd/principles/network.rst

 ..
 The independence of the network layer from the underlying datalink layer is a key principle of the network layer.
 It ensures that the network layer can be used to allow hosts attached to different types of datalink layers to exchange packets through intermediate routers.
 Furthermore, this allows the datalink layers and the network layer to evolve independently from each other.
 This enables the network layer to be easily adapted to a new datalink layer every time a new datalink layer is invented.

-..

- There are two types of service that can be provided by the network layer :

-..

- - an `unreliable connectionless` service
- - a `connection-oriented`, reliable or unreliable, service

-..
-Connection-oriented services have been popular with technologies such as :term:`X.25` and :term:`ATM` or :term:`frame-relay`, but nowadays most networks use an `unreliable connectionless` service.
-This is our main focus in this chapter.

-.. maybe add more information

 The control plane
 =================